tu-os-course/TI2726C-Assignments-2016/readme.md

 If you want to learn git, [start here](https://try.github.io/levels/1/challenges/1).

-Do **make sure** that although you're free to clone the repository, you should **NOT** publish your solutions to Github ofcourse.
+Do **make sure** that although you're free to clone the repository, you should of course **NOT** publish your solutions to Github.
 **No spoilers!**.

 ## Handing in

-You 're only expected to hand in a single C file, namely the one as given in the template solution.
+You're only expected to hand in a single C file, namely the one as given in the template solution.
 As such, you should **not** depend on any changes you make to the makefile, as we will compile it against the makefile as is.

 ## Contributing